-How exactly should your class create a good essay plan?
-This teacher's guide walks you through the art of student essay plans.
+Creating a solid essay plan, how will it help your class improve their writing?
+This teacher's guide walks you through the art and science of student essay plans.

 What is an essay plan?